 “You have the opportunity to change and thank 49 people because we appreciate them.”
 Signed by Susan.

 Below is my final response to Susan and her organization’s completely misplaced respect for “our troops”.

 I do have an opportunity, one that is multifaceted due to your organization.
-My first opportunity is to properly dispose of American flag material, something that is every American’s responsibility, whether they accomplish it their self or have a veteran service organization do it for them.
+My first opportunity is to properly dispose of American flag material, something that is every American’s responsibility, whether they accomplish it their self or have a veteran service or scouting organization do it for them.

 Here is the sequence of events that took place to properly dispose of the 49 stars and the small threads that fell from some of them:

 First came the removal of all 49 stars, the tiny threads and the pieces of paper inside each bag.
 Side note, I recycled the paper.